palantir/tslint/usage/cli/index.md

 -t, --format:
     The formatter to use to format the results of the linter before outputting it to stdout or the file passed in --out.
-The core formatters are prose (human readable) and json (machine readable), and prose is the default if this option is not used.
-Additional formatters can be added and used if the --formatters-dir option is set.
+The core formatters are prose (human readable), json (machine readable) and verbose. prose is the default if this option is not used.
+Additonal formatters can be added and used if the --formatters-dir option is set.

+--test:
+    Runs tslint on the specified directory and checks if tslint's output matches the expected output in .lint files.
+Automatically loads the tslint.json file in the specified directory as the configuration file for the tests.
+See the full tslint documentation for more details on how this can be used to test custom rules.

+-v, --version:
+    The current version of tslint.

---help:
+-h, --help:
     Prints this help message.
 ```